pfruan/DiSNEP/README.md

 Here is an example for how to use the package:

-library(DiSNEP)
+library(DiSNEP).

-#load example dataset
+#load example dataset.
 #s0 is a general network, which contains 1000 genes.
 #adjacency is a similarity matrix,which contains 1000 genes.
 #signals is a gene association signals matrix with one column of genes' name and one column of genes' association p values.

 data("s0")